AntonMeep/tg.d/README.md

 **tg.d** is a Telegram Bot API client implementation built to make fast and safe bots with the help of the D programming language.

+> Note that project's development happens on the [GitLab](https://gitlab.com/ohboi/tg.d).
+> GitHub repository is a mirror, it might *not* always be up-to-date.

 ## Documentation

 API reference is available [here](ohboi.gitlab.io/tg.d).
 Telegram Bot API documentation is available [here](https://core.telegram.org/bots/api).